gavin-hyl/cs38/cs38-set1-ghua.typ

 $
 $kappa_1$ is counted in the first recursive call, $kappa_2$ is counted in the second recursive call, and $kappa_3$ is counted in the `KMerge` function, since we iterate over all $i$ and $j$.
 Whenever an element corresponding to $j$ is moved to the left, the increment count increases by $m$ since there are $m$ elements in the first array that are greater than $pi(j)$.

-Therefore, the algorithm correctly counts the number of inversions in the array.
+Therefore, since all inversions are counted and no inversions are double-counted, the algorithm correctly counts the number of inversions in the array.

 #align(right, $qed$)